gammapy/gammapy/docs/development/howto.rst

 * ``bounds_error=False, fill_value=0`` -- Less "safe".
   Extrapolate with zero.
-  Can be very convenient for the caller to avoid dealing with NaN, but you will loose track of invalid pixels if the data values can also be 0.
+  Can be very convenient for the caller to avoid dealing with NaN, but if the data values can also be zero you will lose track of invalid pixels.
 * ``bounds_error=False, fill_value=None`` -- "Unsafe".
   If fill_value is None, values outside the domain are extrapolated.
   Can lead to errors where e.g. stacked high level analysis results